bondms/bondms.github.io/_posts/2018-03-18-bash-script-template.md

 MUTEX_PATH="${MUTEX_PATH:-/var/lock/scripting_$(basename "$0" .sh)}"

 (
-    # Use a flock as a mutex to ensure that new files aren't pulled from
+    # Use a flock as a mutex to ensure that one instance of the script
-    # the server at the same time as file processing occurs.
+    # can execute at any one time.
     flock -n 9 || abort "Failed to acquire mutex lock."

     log_info "HERE=${HERE}"